mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-CSRP agents are frequently encountered while travelling through Chant, providing incentives for Travellers to take the rimward route to the subsector’s less-developed systems.
-Unfortunately, not all CSRP employees have Chant’s best interests in mind.
+CSRP agents are frequently encountered while travelling through Chant, providing incentives for Travellers to take the rimward route to the subsector's less-developed systems.
+Unfortunately, not all CSRP employees have Chant's best interests in mind.
 As with many well-funded bureaucracies, corruption is an ever-present problem.
 CSRP accounts have been raided by embezzlers and hackers, many of whom have been given back-door access by insiders.
-While the problem has not yet gotten out of hand, if it gets much worse, it will begin to have a deleterious effect on the agency’s efforts.
+While the problem has not yet gotten out of hand, if it gets much worse, it will begin to have a deleterious effect on the agency's efforts.
 High-level officers at CSRP headquarters have been tasked with addressing the issue.